softins/jamulus/IPV6.md

 * Servers will initially register for IPv4 using the existing protocol, for compatibility with Directory Servers that do not support IPv6.

-* A Server that supports IPv6 will follow up with an enhanced registation message that additionally contains the IPv6 address of its public interface, as well as all the information currently in the existing registration message.
+* A Server that supports IPv6 will follow up with an enhanced registration message that additionally contains the IPv6 address of its public interface, as well as all the information currently in the existing registration message.
 This message will be ignored by a Directory Server that does not support IPv6.
 If the Directory